haricash/bayesian-ionized-bubbles/README.md

-# bayesian-ionized-bubbles
-Code files for the project with Dr. TRC
+Private Repository of the work done for my project with Dr. Tirthankar Roy Choudhury at NCRA for my semester project in August 2021.